Regulatory Policy and Operations Committee

 The Committee, in discharging its oversight role, is empowered to study or investigate any matter of interest or concern that the Committee deems appropriate and shall have the authority to retain outside counsel or other experts for this purpose, including the authority to approve the fees payable to such counsel or experts and any other terms of retention.

-- Review the Regulated Utilities' segment's operational and financial performance and long-term plans and strategies.
+- Review the Regulated Utilities segment's operational performance and strategies.

 - Review the Regulated Utilities' segment's major capital projects for consistency with resource planning strategies, compliance with regulatory requirements, and prudent project performance.

-- At least annually, review the Corporation's environmental, health and safety goals, objectives and compliance status and public policy developments as compared with industry trends and best practices.
+- Review the Corporation's environmental, health and safety goals, objectives and compliance status and public policy developments as compared with industry trends and best practices.

 - Report regularly to the Board (i) following meetings of the Committee, (ii) with respect to such other matters as are relevant to the Committee's discharge of its responsibilities, and (iii) with respect to such recommendations as the Committee may deem appropriate.
 The report to the Board may take the form of an oral report by the Chair or any other member of the Committee designated by the Committee to make such report.